unraid/docs/docs/legacy/FAQ/Parity.md

 parity bit is toggled so that the parity check WILL return an EVEN number.

-Why an EVEN number? unRAID uses \'even parity\', which simply means that the summation process (using a mathematical operation called 'exclusive OR' or 'XOR') across that set of bits must return a value that is an EVEN number.
+Why an EVEN number? unRAID uses 'even parity', which simply means that the summation process (using a mathematical operation called 'exclusive OR' or 'XOR') across that set of bits must return a value that is an EVEN number.